OSGeo/OSGeoLive-doc/en/overview/geopublisher_overview.rst

 * Runs on Mac OS, Windows and Linux.
 * Styling based on OGC SLD standard.
 * Offline atlases run directly from any media - Java does not have to be installed.
-* Supports tiled image pyramids for big raster data.
+* Supports tiled image pyramids for big raster data, as well as GeoTiff tiles and overviews
 * Fully translated into German, English, Italian and French.